chromaui/chromatic-docs/faq.md

 <details>
 <summary>How do permissions work?</summary>

-If I’m in Figma and the person that has access to my Figma file doesn’t have access to the story, can they still see the widget/I-frame?
+Figma users must have access to the Chromatic project in order to use the plugin.
+That means Figma collaborators (viewers, editors, admins) that have access to your Figma file but don't have access to Chromatic will not be able to see the stories.

+Learn how to invite teammates as [collaborators](collaborators) on your Chromatic project.
+We don't charge "per seat" so you can invite your whole team.
 They must be able to see the story in chromatic to be able to see it in the plugin.

 </details>